NancyZhang26/silly_blog/posts/hotgrillep2.md

 Sophomore year was a blast, maybe not as busy compared to junior year, but definitely more chaotic.
 I stopped talking to ***<u>that guy***</u> and started rekindling some conversations with my ex, MH (<a href="{{ '/posts/hotgrillep1/' | url }}">recap of details</a>).

 I quitted vaping for 80% of the summer.
-I am tired of losing my focus and self-control, and surrendering to some artificial flavors that make me dizzy.
+I am tired of losing my focus and self-control and surrendering to some artificial flavors that make me dizzy.

 I thought I won. ***<u>I forgot about that 20%.***</u>